megacamelus/camel-upstream-info/camel-documentation/camel-flatpack.md

 Each `Map` contains the key for the column name and its corresponding value.

-For example to get the firstname from the sample below:
+For example, to get the firstname from the sample below:

       Map row = exchange.getIn().getBody(Map.class);
       String firstName = row.get("FIRSTNAME");